 Critically evaluated quantitative data on the physical and chemical properties of materials, compiled from the world's literature.
 NSRDS was coordinated by the National Bureau of Standards (NBS), the predecessor of NIST, and published a series of 73 data monographs from 1965-1985.

 A self-consistent set of values of the basic constants and conversion factors of physics and chemistry recommended by the Committee on Data for Science and Technology (CODATA) for international use.
 Further, it describes in detail the adjustment of the values of the subset of constants on which the complete set of recommended values is based.

 Covers interactions for aqueous systems of organic and inorganic ligands with protons and various metal ions.
 It is an expanded and corrected update of Critical Stability Constants (Martell and Smith, Plenum Press, 1974-89).
 Includes 22,898 protonation constants under specified conditions of temperature and ionic strength for over 4,700 ligands, along with 3429 heats of protonation and 3016 entropies of protonation.
-The legacy NIST 46 Version 8.0 software (2004) is available free on the NIST site as an .exe file, as well as a user guide.
-It runs only on 32-bit Windows XP and earlier, requiring an emulator.
-Unfortunately, NIST no longer supports or updates this valuable database.

 "ILThermo is a web-based ionic liquids database available free to the public.
 It aims to provide users worldwide with up-to-date information on publications of experimental investigation on ionic liquids, including numerical values of chemical and physical properties, measurement methods, sample purity, uncertainty of property values, as well as many other significant measurement details.
 The database can be searched by means of the ions constituting the ionic liquids, the ionic liquids themselves, their properties, and references."
 (SRD 147)